matesteves/One-Billion-Row-Challenge-Python/README.md

-# Project: [Your Project Name]
+# One Billion Row Challenge in Python

 ## Introduction
 This project aims to efficiently process a large dataset containing temperature measurements from various weather stations.
-The main challenge is to compute statistics such as minimum, mean (rounded to one decimal place), and maximum temperature for each station, presenting the results in a table sorted by station name.
+The main challenge is to compute statistics such as minimum, mean (rounded to one decimal place), and maximum temperatures for each station, presenting the results in a table sorted by station name.

 Each line of the input file follows the format:
 ```